 What is an cognitive interweave?

 I think it’s really important to go back to the adaptive information processing model.
 To think about the theories behind what we do in EMDR.
 So within the model, the trauma memory is stored in a neural network in a state specific form.
 So it’s stored by the client and it’s often stuck in the same state of mind that the client was experiencing at the time of the trauma.
 The memory gets so stuck that it doesn’t connect with all the more positive or even neutral networks around it.
 So it becomes isolated and trapped.
-And what we naturally trying to do with the EMDR or using the bilateral stimulation is to link up and connect those neural networks so that the trauma memory becomes connected to the other more positive information.
+And what we are naturally trying to do with the EMDR or using the bilateral stimulation is to link up and connect those neural networks so that the trauma memory becomes connected to the other more positive information.

 Using a cognitive interweave therefore is aimed at helping the client access their different neural networks.
 It’s the missing piece of the jigsaw, the layer of train track that is not fitting properly.